Robert Brookins: Musical career

 In 1988, Brookins released his second solo album, Let It Be Me, featuring the top-20 R&B cover of the Roberta Flack and Donny Hathaway classic "Where Is the Love?" (a duet with Stephanie Mills) and the top-40 follow-up hit, "Don't Tease Me".
 He worked as a songwriter and producer on Jeffrey Osborne's 1988 LP One Love-One Dream and Jackie Jackson's 1988 album Be the One.
 Later in the year, Brookins performed on George Howard's 1988 album Reflections and the following year, produced Christopher Williams on his 1989 LP Adventures in Paradise.
 Brookins also produced The Whispers' on their 1989 album More of the Night.
 More of the Night has been certified Gold in the US by the RIAA.
-He later produced Michael Cooper on his 1989 LP Just What I Like and Jeffrey Osborne on his 1989 album Only Human.
+He later produced Michael Cooper on his 1989 LP Just What I Like and Jeffrey Osborne on his 1990 album Only Human.

 Brookins went on to collaborate with the band Earth, Wind & Fire on their 1990 album Heritage.
 He later featured on Stanley Clarke and George Duke's 1990 LP 3 and produced Keisha Jackson's 1991 self titled album.

 Brookins went on to play on Wayman Tisdale's 1995 LP Power Forward and produced Tisdale's 1996 album In the Zone.
 In the Zone reached No. 7 on the Billboard Contemporary Jazz Albums chart and No. 9 on the Billboard Jazz Albums chart.
 He later appeared on George Duke's 2000 LP Cool.
 He also became Earth, Wind & Fire's keyboardist and musical director.
 He went to perform on the band's 2003 album The Promise.

 Death and legacy

 Writing for AllMusic, Andrew Hamilton said: "The often overused term multi-talented is true to its definition when referring to Robert F. Brookins."

 On April 15, 2009 Brookins died from a heart attack.
 He was survived by a son.
-Since his passing, an annual concert has been held within Sacramento in his honour.
+Since his death, an annual concert has been held in Sacramento in his honour.
+In 2019, the city's Nuevo Park was renamed Robert Brookins Park.

-During 2019, The Sacramento City Council also had the City's Nuevo Park be renamed after the musician.